earth-chris/elapid/docs/index.md

 ## :snake: Introduction

-`elapid` provides python support for species distribution modeling.
-This includes a custom implementation of [Maxent][home-maxent] and a suite of tools to simplify working with biogeography data.
+`elapid` is a series of species distribution modeling tools for python.
+This includes a custom implementation of [Maxent][home-maxent] and a suite of methods to simplify working with biogeography data.

 The name is an homage to *A Biogeographic Analysis of Australian Elapid Snakes* (H.A.
 Nix, 1986), the paper widely credited with defining the essential bioclimatic variables to use in species distribution modeling.
 It's also a snake pun (a python wrapper for mapping snake biogeography).